AbhishekChd/RecyclerView/README.md

 # RecyclerView

 App demonstartes working of Recycler View and differnet layout managers and contains 3 placeholder images of different sizes.
-- 800 x 800
-- 800 x 900
-- 900 x 800

-This would demonstrate how elements of different size will behave in same environment.
+This would demonstrate how elements of different size will behave in same environment and it's performance.

+To run the app:

+**Beginner**
+1. Download the repo as .zip
+2. Extract it and place it at desired location
+3. Open Android Studio and click on import
+4. Navigate to extracted folder and click on it
+5. Click ok
+6. Then click the Run App button

+**Preffered**
+1. Fork the repo
+2. Open Android Studio, Goto VCS > Clone from GitHub
+3. Enter .git URL of your forked repo
+4. Press ok and let it finish
+5. Run the app

 ## Index <img src="https://image.flaticon.com/icons/svg/174/174836.svg" width="25px">
 1. [What is Recycler View?](#what-is-recycler-view)